-When you arrive for Sunday morning worship head upstairs and grab a bulletin and a communion cup at the top of the stairs, then walk into the sanctuary to the right and find a seat!
+When you arrive for Sunday morning worship, head upstairs and walk into the sanctuary to the right and find a seat!
 Some people might chat with you; we are excited to see you and want to make you feel welcome, but if you would rather take in the building and get used to the space we will understand, and would be happy to point out certain things if you would like.

 We usually ring the bells at 9:55 and begin worship right at 10:00 a.m., but please do feel free to come in if you are a few minutes late - we know it can be a little awkward to walk in at the front of the sanctuary, but we are simply happy that you are there and will not mind if you make noise while you get settled.
 That is why we have microphones!
 Take your time to get comfortable, and know that you are welcome.

-In addition to our regular hymns (for which the numbers are printed in the bulletin and correspond to the hymn number in the bright red books in your pew) we also sing some chant-like versions of the liturgy; the page numbers for those are also printed in the bulletin (note that for the Kyrie and communion liturgy the numbers refer to the page in the front of the hymnal, not the hymn number).
+In addition to our regular hymns (for which the numbers are shown on slides and correspond to the hymn number in the red book) we also sing some chant-like versions of the liturgy; the page numbers for those are also shown on slides (note that for the Kyrie and communion liturgy the numbers refer to the page in the front of the hymnal, not the hymn number).

 At the close of the service, after the worship assistant has sent us out with "Go with God into a weary world.
 Share the Good News" (or similar words) and we answer, "Thanks be to God!" we usually hear the postlude played as we gather our coats and belongings and greet each other.
 The pastor and worship assistant leave the sanctuary and wait to greet you as you exit the worship space; you are free to shake their hand, fist bump, or wave, and to chat with them for as little or long as you like.

 If you have questions for either the pastor or assisting minister that might take longer to answer, they will also join coffee hour downstairs after taking off their worship clothes.
 At coffee hour (which we have most Sundays after church) we gather around the round tables in the downstairs part of our building (feel free to follow other members down the stairs) and share cookies, small snack bags, fruit cups, coffee (we have regular and decaf coffee), and conversation.
-Feel free to stay as short or as long as you like; the pastor will often stay at church all day too, until we worship together with our partner congregation, Sanctuary, above the fellowship hall at 4:04 p.m.
+Feel free to stay for as short or as long a time as you like.

 If you are experiencing a medical or mental health emergency, please call 911.
 If you are experiencing an emergency and do not feel comfortable calling 911, please call 508-746-3041 and we will support you.